storageos/storageos.github.io/_docs/applications/wordpress.md

    To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.
    ```

+   Continue to the next step, do not join a new node as a worker

 3. Generate the join command for additional masters: